AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 Key ideas are listed below:

   - CloudN LAN and WAN interfaces do not use public IP addresses.
-It relies on edge router for Internet connectivity.
+It relies on edge router or Firewall NAT function and Internet connectivity.
   -  CloudN LAN interface runs a BGP session to the edge router where the edge router advertises on-prem network address range to CloudN LAN interface.
   -  CloudN WAN interface runs a BGP session to Aviatrix Transit Gateway in the Transit VPC where Aviatrix Transit Gateway advertises all Spoke VPC CIDRs to CloudN and CloudN advertises on-prem network to the Aviatrix Transit Gateway.